Condor-Performance-Modeling/cpm.riscv-isa-sim/README.md

 fork test
-remember to push origin master in this repo
+remember to push 'origin master' in this repo

 Spike RISC-V ISA Simulator
 ============================